AndhikaBukh/Storify/README.md

 ## ✨ Introduction

-Project Sylly is a social media app built with [React](https://reactjs.org/).
+Project Storify is a social media app built with [React](https://reactjs.org/).
 We are building a platform for users to share their stories and connect with others.
 We are currently working on the frontend and backend of the app.

 ## ⚙️ Installation